dalembertian/fabmanager/README.rst

 Below is a complete list of parameters.
 Starred items are usually mandatory::

   * host                Name or IP of the remote server host_alias          Host alias(es), separated by ' ', for Apache conf file
   * workon              Parent of the virtualenv directory (equals virtualenvwrapper WORKON_HOME)
   * virtualenv          Virtualenv name
   * project             Project name.
 Actual project location is thus given by $workon/$virtualenv/$project
   * settings            settings.py being used (e.g.: 'settings', 'settings_custom')
-    git_repo       Git repo, mandatory if setup is being made by fabmanager git_branch     If not provided, 'master' is assumed extra_commands List of commands to be issued at the project's dir level, during setup, after git clone
+    git_repo            Git repo, mandatory if setup is being made by fabmanager git_branch          If not provided, 'master' is assumed extra_commands      List of commands to be issued at the project's dir level, during setup, after git clone extra_backup_files  List of extra files, besides the database SQL dump, that should go into a backup (from project' dir level)

 .. _fabmanager-todo: